 Page

-Prospectus Summary 3

-Risk Factors 7

-Special Note Regarding Forward-Looking Statements 15
+Prospectus Summary.
+Risk Factors.
+Special Note Regarding Forward-Looking Statements Use of Proceeds.
+Dividend Policy.
+Capitalization.
+Dilution.
+Selected Consolidated Financial Data.
+3 7 15 16 16 17 18

-Use of Proceeds 16

-Dividend Policy 16

-Capitalization 17

-Dilution 18

-Selected Consolidated Financial Data 19

-Management's Discussion and Analysis of Financial Condition and Results

-of Operations 20
+Management's Discussion and Analysis of Financial Condition and Results of Operations 20

-Business 28
+Business Management 28

-Management 44

-Certain Transactions 52
+Certain Transactions 52 55

-Principal and Selling Shareholders 55

-Description of Capital Shares 56
+Description of Capital Shares 56 58

-Shares Eligible for Future Sale 58

-Underwriting 61

-U.S. Federal Tax Considerations for Non-U.S. Holders 62
+Underwriting U.S. Federal Tax Considerations for Non-U.S. Holders 61 62

-Legal Matters 65
+Legal Matters 65 65

-Experts 65

-Where You Can Find Additional Information 65
+Where You Can Find Additional Information 65 F-1

-Index to Consolidated Financial Statements F-1

 "Entegris" is a trademark of Entegris, Inc. in the United States and other jurisdictions.
-Registration of "Entegris" is pending in the United States and in other jurisdictions and registration of the Entegris logo is pending in the United States.
+Registration of "Entegris" is pending in the United States and in other jurisdictions and registration of the Entegris logo is pending in the

+United States.
 This prospectus also contains registered trademarks of Entegris and registered trademarks and service marks of other entities.